maxslug/mikrotik_maxslug/README.md

 Here is a diagram I put together to understand the 802.11ac channel assignment

-- DFS is the middle part of the spectral sandwich which requires fancy driver support and regulatory signoff
+- DFS is the middle part of the spectral sandwich which requires fancy driver support and regulatory signoff.
-- DFS is not supported w/ the cAP AC, at least not for the ones locked to `united states3` region.
-As far as I can tell.
+This is now supported with the wifi-qcom-ac drivers.
 - 802.11ac requires 80MHz channels, made up of 4 x 20MHz channels
 - For any given 80 MHz chunk, there are 4 possible assignments, depending on which one you make the control channel
   - This is what gives you the `Ceee` `eCee` `eeCe` `eeeC` "walking ones" pattern.
 I tried to depict this above